PrathameshDhande22/Bloogo-App/README.md

   - Server Side rendering to be done.

 - **Day 8 - 24 July 2023**

   - Created the logo, Favicon for our website.

+- **Day 9 - 27 July 2023**
+  - Implemented Header and Home Page or Landing Page.

 ## Guide :